 During his undergraduate studies, Michael served as President of Hartt's National Association for Music Education Collegiate Chapter (NAfME) and as Collegiate Student Co-Chair for the Connecticut Music Educators Association (CMEA).
 In these roles, he organized professional development opportunities for music education students, most notably bringing in esteemed clinicians Dr. John Feierabend and Dr. Peter Boonshaft.

 Michael received the inaugural Glen Adsit Award at The Hartt School, honoring the late wind ensemble conductor and CBDNA president, Glen Adsit.
-This award, accompanied by a Yamaha trumpet donated by anonymous benefactors, recognizes an exemplary undergraduate trumpet player in need of an instrument.
+This award, accompanied by a Yamaha trumpet donated by anonymous benefactors, recognizes an exemplary trumpet player in need of an instrument.

 CMEA Collegiate Professional Development with Dr. Boonshaft